 Are you hearing slightly less well than you used to?
-The best thing to do is book a free hearing test.
+The best thing to do is to book a free hearing test.
 But if you want an answer right now, Mimi is a 6-minute hearing test that uses your headphones or speakers to explore your hearing ability across a wide range of frequencies.
-Of course, accuracy will depend on the level of noise in the room plus the quality of your hardware.
-But if you want to be prepared for that audiologist appointment, this is a good first step.
+Of course, accuracy will depend on the level of noise in the room, plus the quality of your hardware.
+But if you want to be prepared for that audiologist appointment, this hearing loss test app is a good first step.
 Free, for iOS only.

 AudioNote may be designed for students, but it works just as well for anybody who likes to take notes in meetings, interviews, or even just the odd TED talk.
 Record an audio track while jotting down notes on your phone or tablet.
 Later on, you can play it back, enjoying enhanced audio quality, pitch correction, noise reduction and amplification, while seeing your notes appear automatically at the correct time.
 Clever.
 Free trial, then paid subscription, for iOS or Android.

-If you're experiencing hearing loss, your TV volume is probably turned waaay up.
-And your family and neighbours are probably suffering, especially if they don't share your passion for the entire series of Game of Thrones.
-Do them, and yourself, a favour and download this app.
+If you're experiencing hearing loss, your TV volume is probably turned way up.
+Your family and neighbours are probably suffering, especially if they don't share your passion for the entire Game of Thrones series.
+Do them, and yourself, a favour and download Mobile Ears.
 It runs on your smartphone while you watch TV, amplifying the audio through your headphones while you sit back and grab the popcorn.
 Free, for iOS only.

-If you're experiencing hearing loss, you'll know that there's more you miss than mere words.
+If you're experiencing hearing loss, you'll know that you miss more than mere words.
 You might not hear the doorbell ring.
 You might miss the waiter coming to ask for your order in a noisy cafe.
 Enter TapTap.
-It's an app that uses strategic flashes and vibrations to alert you that there's a loud sound that could mean something needs your attention.
+It's an app that uses strategic flashes and vibrations to alert you that there's a loud sound that could mean something or someone needs your attention.
 Set it running, and dial-up or down the sensitivity to suit the environment you're in.
-Easy. $4.49, for Ios only.
+Easy. $4.49, for iOS only.

-If you've got a good hearing, it's hard to imagine exactly what it's like to experience hearing loss.
+If you have good hearing, it's hard to imagine exactly what it's like to experience hearing loss.
 All the frustrations of asking everybody to speak up, slow down and repeat themselves - it's difficult to convey unless you've actually been there yourself.
-Enter the Hearing Loss Simulator.
-This app takes various sounds - some pre-recorded, some you can record yourself - and demonstrates how they come across to a person with mild or severe hearing loss.
-The results are eye-opening.
-Or should that be ear-opening? $1.99, for iOS only.
+Enter the Hearing Loss Simulator app.